CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Code Preference Model Pretraining

 \subsection{Data Construction}

-To enable scalable preference model pretraining, we construct a dataset sourced from GitHub, which includes a diverse range of repositories and associated metadata.
-The dataset consists of two primary components: \textbf{Repository Data} comprises over 1.3 billion code files from GitHub repositories, while \textbf{GitHub Metadata} includes information such as commit histories, discussions, pull requests, and issues.

 To enable scalable preference model pretraining, we construct a dataset sourced from GitHub, containing over 1.3 billion code files from GitHub repositories.
 The CodePMP dataset is constructed through a systematic process.
-First, raw source code is processed by a description summarizer, typically an instruction-tuned CodeLLM, to generate prompts that describe the functionality of the code.

-These prompts are then used by two CodeLLMs of different capabilities to generate code snippets: \begin{itemize} \item \textbf{Chosen response}: Generated by a more advanced CodeLLM (e.g., 6.7B parameters). \item \textbf{Rejected response}: Generated by a less capable CodeLLM (e.g., 1.3B parameters). \end{itemize}
+First, raw source code is processed by a description summarizer—typically an instruction-tuned CodeLLM—to generate prompts describing the code's functionality.
+Two CodeLLMs with different capabilities then generate code snippets based on these prompts: \begin{itemize} \item \textbf{Chosen response}: Generated by a more advanced CodeLLM (e.g., 6.7B parameters). \item \textbf{Rejected response}: Generated by a less capable CodeLLM (e.g., 1.3B parameters). \end{itemize}

 This process yields pairs of code responses—one chosen and one rejected—which are used for preference modeling.
 This scalable approach significantly enhances pretraining efficiency, improving performance on downstream tasks.
 The steps of the CodePMP methodology are outlined systematically in Figure~\ref{fig:codepmp_arch_new}.